Monday, December 14, 2009

 From his perch in the Red House Ludinov could see the German lines, now only a few hundred meters distant.
 He imagined that this would be his last visit to this vantage point, though he had declined to share that thought with the Commissar.
 If the German commander stayed true to form, he would saturate the building with artillery fire before taking it's smoldering remains.
 However it might play out, the Germans would be coming in strength.
 Behind him a platoon of T-34s had dug into positions staked out by Ludinov.
 Perhaps they would make the difference.

+The divisional commander had secured artillery support for the coming day's action.
+Ludinov allowed himself a smile at the thought of turning the tables on the Germans for once.
 Let them watch their comrades be blasted apart.
 The smile was short lived.
 Everything was in place.
 In a few short hours hundreds of brave young men - his men - would die.
 There was nothing left to do but to watch, and to wait.
 As he turned away from the window Ludinov heard another pop.
 Still afraid, Comrade Commissar?

 ADDENDUM: